Careers

 Each year, carriers and shippers throughout the U.S. are encouraged to celebrate and lift up the men and women that keep our economy moving.
 National Truck Driver Appreciation Week (NTDAW) occurs every September and offers us all a chance to recognize our country's professional drivers.

-This year, NTDAW will take place September 8th through the 14th.
-As we approach, NTDAW please consider implementing the previously discussed points when possible to help recognize your drivers during NTDAW and throughout the year.
+Please consider implementing the previously discussed points when possible to help recognize your drivers during NTDAW and throughout the year.

 Comments: